j2969719/doublecmd-plugins/highlighters/README.md

 ## How to create or edit

 [HglEditor](http://totalcmd.net/plugring/HglEditor.html): create and use the *highlighters* folder near `HglEditor.exe`.
-HglEditor for Windows only, but you can use Wine.
+HglEditor was written for Windows, but also you can use Wine.

 ## Additional feature(s)